 Take a short hike from the Blue Ridge Parkway to enjoy panoramic views from Fryingpan Mountain Lookout Tower, located near Mt.
 Pisgah in Pisgah National Forest.
 The views are better than from atop Mt.
 Pisgah, with half the hike (only 1.5 miles round-trip)!
+Although the very top of the tower is locked, you can climb five flights of stairs to just underneath the top platform.
+It can be a challenge for those timid of heights.

+Looking south is Looking Glass Rock.
 The United States Forest Service built the 70-ft. tall tower in 1941.
 It is the tallest USFS lookout tower in Western North Carolina, and it is now on the National Register of Historic Places.
 A few tall communication towers share the summit, but they only interfere slightly with the panoramic views.

 The steel tower atop the 5,340-ft.
 Fryingpan Mountain was built for extensive views to watch for fires until the early 1990s.
 Today, only hikers enjoy the views from the tower.
-Although the very top of the tower is locked, you can climb five flights of stairs to just underneath the top platform.

 The mountain received its name from neighboring Fryingpan Gap.
 Pioneers named the gap, but no one is sure why.
 One story centers on the odd shape of a spring in the gap.
 Another story tells of a frying pan that was always hanging in a tree in the camp.